 YOC MADNESS

-Our very own March Madness: a Motazei Shabbat tournament in March featuring basketball in the gym, and chess/video games!
+Our very own March Madness: a Motazei Shabbat tournament in March featuring basketball in the gym, chess and video games!
 It's a fun evening, bringing together students from all grades.
 The program concludes with late-night wings.